No Link Found Yet: Auburn Woman Warns She Saw Grandfather's Aid Die After COVID Vaccine

 Now, there are questions from the community on the safety of the vaccine.
 An Auburn woman says she witnessed the tragedy first hand.

-In a post on Facebook, she said she saw her grandfather’s aid, a 60-year-old man, get the vaccine at a senior living facility on Thursday.
+In a post on Facebook, she said she saw her grandfather’s aid, a 56-year-old man, get the vaccine at a senior living facility on Thursday.

 “Twenty minutes later he realized his legs felt tingly and he was having shortness of breath.
 He was wheeled out in an ambulance…1 hour later he was in ICU on a ventilator and three hours later he passed away,” she wrote.